Renewable Energy: Solar

 How Much Energy Could I Produce with a Rooftop Solar PV System?

-To get a sense of how much solar power potential exists on rooftops in Charlottesville, check out the interactive map below.
+To get a sense of how much solar power potential exists on rooftops in Charlottesville, explore the interactive map below.
 Rooftop areas shown in red have the most solar power potential.
 Click on a property to see more details about annual power potential and electric bill savings.
 View the Charlottesville Map of Solar Rooftop Potential - Data Documentation slide deck to learn how the map and its calculations were developed.

 - Solar Tax Credits: The City of Charlottesville offers a tax credit for property owners who install a solar energy system (Solar PV and/or Solar Thermal).